yytechplayer/yytechplayer.github.io/Diary.md

 (B).
 Update:

 According to changes in laws and regulatory policies, our "Privacy Policy" is constantly being improved.
 With the expansion of our products and services, we may update the "Privacy Policy" at any time.
 Please check it frequently for the latest "Privacy Policy".
-If the relevant update causes a substantial reduction in your rights under this "Privacy Policy", we will notify you of the prominent position on the product interface, the new content announcement of the new version of the software in the App Store, the website announcement, or send you an electronic notice before the amendment takes effect Notify you by email.
-Your continued use of our products in the future will be regarded as your complete acceptance of such updates.
+If the relevant update causes a substantial reduction in your rights under this "Privacy Policy", we will notify you of the prominent position on the product interface or the new content announcement of the new version of the software in the App Store.
 Your continued use of our products in the future will be regarded as your complete acceptance of such updates.

 If you do not agree to the revised "Privacy Policy", please immediately terminate the use of our products.